rancher/docs/content/rancher/v2.6/en/installation/resources/update-rancher-cert/_index.md

 ---
-title: Updating a Private CA Certificate
+title: Updating the Rancher Certificate
 weight: 10
 ---

+# Updating a Private CA Certificate

 Follow these steps to update the SSL certificate of the ingress in a Rancher [high availability Kubernetes installation]({{<baseurl>}}/rancher/v2.6/en/installation/install-rancher-on-k8s/) or to switch from the default self-signed certificate to a custom certificate.